Back

 Conduct an audience analysis

-In the audience analysis part, you evaluate the current state of the field and give justified reasons why you believe your product has any place in the competitive environment.
-This section includes queries into the target audience, customer behavior, current trends, and several important metrics: cost per acquisition (CPA), total available market (TAM), service available market (SAM), and service obtainable market (SOM).
+In the audience analysis part, you evaluate the current state of play and give justified reasons why you believe your product has a place in the competitive environment.
+This section includes queries into the target market, customer behavior, current trends, and several important metrics: cost per acquisition (CPA), total available market (TAM), service available market (SAM), and service obtainable market (SOM).

 Try to be as specific as possible when talking about the target audience.
 Consider building customer personas — generalized representations of the people who are going to be interested in your product.
 To create a persona, conduct several in-depth interviews and organize the obtained information into the following blocks: